-- (1) A premises is an eligible premises for Activity 2.5 if- - (a) the premises is a residential premises as defined in the eligible activities determination; or - (b) the premises is a business premises as defined in the eligible activities determination.
+A premises is an eligible premises for activity 5.7 if it is a business premises as defined in the eligible activities determination.

-- (1) The minimum specifications for Activity 2.5 to be a compliant eligible activity are the minimum activity performance specifications in Schedule 2 Part 2.5, section 2 of the eligible activities determination and the provisions in this Part of the code. - (2) The installed product must meet the installed product requirements Schedule 2 Part 2.5 section 3 of the eligible activities determination and have a minimum manufacturer's warranty of 2 years. - (3) The installer must ensure that installed ductwork meets the requirements for activity 2.5 Install insulated gas heating ductwork. - (4) The authorised installer must test all products after installation to verify the product is correctly installed.
+- (1) The minimum specifications for activities under this part to be a compliant eligible activity are the minimum activity performance specifications in Schedule 5 Part 5.7 section 2 of the eligible activities determination and the provisions in this Part of this code, as relevant to the activity. - (2) The installed product must meet the installed product requirements Schedule 5 Part 5.7, section 3 of the eligible activities determination activities and have a minimum warranty period of 2 years. - (3) A high efficiency refrigerated display cabinet must be installed and commissioned in accordance with the Electricity Safety Act 1971 and AS/NZS 3000. - (4) A high efficiency refrigerated display cabinet must be tested in accordance with the AS 1731 series of standards. - (5) Refrigerants where used must be used in accordance with any relevant law, including but not limited to the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 (Commonwealth) and The Australian Refrigerant Handling Code of Practice 2007.